 AF can occur in both men and women, and can occur at any age, though it is more common in those over 75 years of age.
 The most common causes of AF are ageing, having long-term high blood pressure or coronary heart disease, although the cause is not always known.

 Over the age of 40, you have a 1 in 4 lifetime risk of AF.
 As you get older, your risk of developing AF increases.
-About 7% of people over 65 have AF, and this increases to 10% over the age of 75.5 At this stage, screening for the condition becomes even more important due to the increased risk of an associated stroke.
+About 7 per cent of people over 65 have AF, and this increases to 10 per cent over the age of 75.5 At this stage, screening for the condition becomes even more important due to the increased risk of an associated stroke.

 The risk of stroke is present even when AF is only experienced some of the time.
 One in every three strokes is linked to AF, and AF-linked strokes are more severe than other strokes.
 The risk is also higher if you have high blood pressure or diabetes, have had a previous stroke, or if you have heart failure or other conditions that might predispose you to stroke.